-Rachel Dangermond has hosted writers workshops in California and New Orleans for over two decades.
+Rachel Dangermond is an award winning investigative reporter and has hosted writers workshops in California and New Orleans for over two decades.
 Rachel said, "I have written all my life, fiction, nonfiction, plays, but it wasn't until I took an Authentic Writing workshop in Woodstock, NY, that I truly was able to open the vein and write without a filter.
 I now use this methodology in all of my workshops.
-Because the goal of a writer is to write and that is what you will do in The Writing Room."
+The goal of a writer is to write and that is what you will do in The Writing Room."

 The Writing Room at the 100 Men Hall meets the 4th Saturday of every month from 1PM to 5PM.
 The Writing Room is donation based.
 We ask that you donate as much as you can to help with the operating cost of the 100 Men Hall.
 A usual donation would be $75 for the 4-hour session.
 Contact Rachel Dangermond at 100MenHall@gmail.com for further information.